yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/recommendation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**Represents an Azure AD best practice or improvement action recommended by Microsoft.**
+Represents an Azure AD best practice or improvement action recommended by Microsoft for your Azure AD tenant.

 Inherits from [entity](../resources/entity.md).